DataDog/documentation/content/en/tracing/faq/service_catalog.md

 #### PagerDuty Integration
-You can add PagerDuty metadata to Service Catalog to complete the Reliability view.
+You can add PagerDuty metadata to the Service Catalog to complete the Reliability view.

 - Set up the PagerDuty integration by following the instructions [on the PagerDuty integration page][6].
 - Get your [API acccess key][7].